LuisSala/BoxHackDay/README.md

 4\.
 Go to the [Account Information section in Admin console](https://app.box.com/master/settings) and copy down the value of the "Enterprise ID" field.

+4a\.
+While your're in the Admin Console, visit the [Apps tab](https://app.box.com/master/settings/openbox), scroll down to the **"Custom Applications"** section then click on **"Authorize New App"**.
+You will need to paste in the API Key you captured in Step 3 above.

 5\.
 You'll now create two Lambda functions.
 One for uploading a file and second for generating and posting a shared link.
 Begin by opening the [Lambda page](https://console.aws.amazon.com/lambda/home) in the AWS Management Console.

 5a\.
 Click **"Create a Lambda function"**.